Skip to content

 Both the Mac (DenchClaw) and VM (OpenClaw) gateways load skills from this directory via the extraDirs configuration in their respective openclaw.json files.
 Skills appear under the openclaw-extra source in the gateway’s skill listing.

 The VM has no direct internet access (host-only networking), so skills are synced through the Mac using a two-stage pipeline.
+The VM is, essentially, an air-gapped system that receives care packages from the outside world.

 GitHub Repository